 You must make sure that all your grey fleet vehicles are properly serviced, maintained and insured for business use.
 Before any privately-owned vehicle is used for company business, its owner must provide:

 - A valid insurance certificate including cover for business use

 - A signed declaration that the vehicle is fully serviced and maintained to the manufacturer’s standards

 - A valid MOT certificate for vehicles more than three years old

-- The vehicle has a Road fund licence paid and within date.
+- The vehicle has a Vehicle Excise Duty paid and within date.

 It is also important to keep good records that relate to your grey fleet.
 You should keep these documents on file and then request replacements.
 If they lapse, or if the vehicle is changed, it is the driver’s responsibility to provide updated documentation.

 How do I manage “Cash allowance” vs grey fleet owner drivers?